StarRocks/starrocks-kubernetes-operator/doc/api.md

 Default failureThreshold is 3 and the periodSeconds is 5, this means the readiness will fail if the pod can&rsquo;t respond in 15 seconds.
 Your ReadinessProbeFailureSeconds is the total time of seconds before pods becomes not ready.
-If ReadinessProbeFailureSeconds can&rsquo;t be divided by defaultPeriodSeconds, the failureThreshold will be rounded up.</p>
+If ReadinessProbeFailureSeconds can&rsquo;t be divided by defaultPeriodSeconds, the failureThreshold will be rounded up.
+Note: you can set it to 0 to disable the readiness probe.</p>
 </td>
 </tr>
 <tr>